ACCORD-NWP/AccordDaTools/doc/src/varbccoeff.md

         -h Help!
 Print usage information.

-**plotvarbccoeff** produces a plot for a selected satellite, sensor, channel and hour (optional, if not present all the assimilation cycles with observations are included in the ASCII file).
+**plotvarbccoeff** produces a plot for a selected satellite, sensor, channel and hour (optional, if not present all the assimilation cycles with observations are included).

 Script **plotvarbccoef** arguments: